Protect your Android against spyware with Avast One

 Avast will detect spyware, along with any other malicious code, and then delete it permanently from your computer.
 That’s it!
 And now that you have an antivirus, you’ll stay protected from any future spyware that may try to sneak into your machine.

-If you’re still experiencing spyware symptoms after completing your Smart Scan, head to the Protection menu and run some more Virus Scans (Full Virus Scan and Boot-Time Scan).
+If you’re still experiencing spyware symptoms after completing your Smart Scan, head back to the Shortcuts menu and run a Deep Scan or a Targeted Scan.
 These will sift through the contents of your computer more thoroughly to catch anything that the Smart Scan didn’t initially pick up.

 Tackling spyware removal all on your own is a bit trickier, but here are the steps to follow for Windows 7 (or skip down to instructions for Windows 10).